School staff may often be the first people that parents speak to if they have concerns about their child's mental health

 All members of a school community will experience challenges to their emotional health, but within a supportive environment where relationships are trusting, attitudes, competencies and strategies can be developed that can help to manage these challenges.

-This post was originally written by Mary Taylor for Ambition School Leadership.
-Find out more about what they do here.
+(Article originally written by Mary Taylor for Ambition School Leadership.)